 Lemon essential oil with its citrus-forward scent and purifying properties is a great pick for a kitchen.
 Looking for something to keep you focused while you work out of your home office?
 Bergamot is known to be a mood booster.
-A 2015 study found that bergamot essential oil, when "inhaled together with water vapor exerts psychological and physiological effects in a relatively short time."
+A 2015 study found that when bergamot essential oil is inhaled it provides psychological and physiological benefits.

 If you are ready to delve into the world of aromatherapy, the products ahead are great for beginning your journey.
 They include a trio of some of the most effective essential oils, a diffuser that will fit in with just about any home decor, and options for taking your aromatherapy on the go.
 Read on to learn more.